Resident Evil 6: Plot

-Chris and Piers head into an underwater facility beneath the oil platform, where they free Jake and Sherry from captivity before encountering a massive bio-weapon called Haos.
+Chris and Piers head into an underwater facility beneath an oil platform, where they free Jake and Sherry from captivity before they all cross paths with Haos, a massive bio-weapon activated by Ada's apparent death with the intent of spreading the C-virus on a global scale.
+After the pairs split, Chris and Piers attempt to fight Haos directly, initially to little effect.
 Severely injured, Piers injects himself with the C-virus to turn the tide of the battle, allowing them to defeat Haos.
 However, aware of his inevitable mutation, Piers sacrifices himself by forcing Chris into an escape pod and using his mutated abilities to destroy the facility.
-Jake and Sherry also escape the facility and kill Ustanak as they ride a rocket-powered lift to the surface.
+Meanwhile, Jake resolves to be a better man than his father was, and together with Sherry kills Ustanak as they escape on a rocket-powered lift to the surface.